-- Add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and chili flakes (if using).
-Break up turkey with a spoon or potato masher and cook until cooked through, about 8 to 10 minutes.
+- To veggie mixture, add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
+Stir to combine everything.
+Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.

-- Stir in tomato paste, tomato sauce, bbq sauce and 1/4 cup of water (rinse out your can of tomatoes).
-Cook about 8 to 10 minutes or until you've reached your desired consistency.
-Portion on buns and garnish, if desired.
-Enjoy!
+- Once turkey is cooked, stir in tomato paste, tomato sauce, BBQ sauce and water.
+Simmer for 8 to 10 minutes or until you've reached your desired consistency.